Auto enrolment law says that an employer must automatically enrols an eligible employee into the organisation’s pension scheme.

 The employer is required to let the employee know that they have been enrolled and give them the chance to leave the scheme.

-It’s the result of a new law passed by the Government designed to encourage people to make additional pension arrangements.
-It requires all employers to set up workplace pension schemes where both the employer and employee contribute to the scheme.
+Employers are required to set up workplace pension schemes where both the employer and employee contribute to the scheme.

-Auto enrolment only affects eligible workers.
 To be eligible you have to work in the UK, be over 22 and under the state pension age and pass the minimum earning threshold.
 If you are not an eligible worker, you can still be part of a pension scheme but, depending of your circumstances, the employer may not have to pay a contribution.

 What should I do if I am auto enrolled?